 Asian equities extended their worst monthly performance since the most volatile days of the global financial crisis in October 2008.
-Fears of a sharp property market correction in China sent the key Shanghai index to its lowest levels in 2-1/2 years while Hong Kong's Hang Seng Index tumbled 2.3 percent.
+The third consecutive monthly contraction in Chinese manufacturing sector added to fears of a sharp property market correction in China, sending the key Shanghai index to its lowest levels in 2-1/2 years while Hong Kong's Hang Seng Index tumbled 2.3 percent.

-The retreat in riskier assets helped safe-haven German government bonds higher after five consecutive sessions of losses as investors rebalanced their portfolios on the last day of the month and quarter.
+The retreat in riskier assets pushed safe-haven German government bonds higher after five consecutive sessions of losses as investors rebalanced their portfolios on the last day of the month and quarter.

 German 10-year government bond yields were down 10 basis points at 1.91 percent, tracking benchmark U.S. Treasury yields which were 6 bps lower at 1.94 percent.